Tariff Filing Preparation

 - Under Regulatory Program, select “NGPA 311 and NGA Hinshaw Gas Pipelines”, fill out the remainder of the form and submit.

-- You will receive a Company Identifier (CID) and password in a couple of business days.
+- You will receive a Company Identifier (CID) in a couple of business days.

 - Note that once you have registered your company, you will use the Company Identifier and password for all subsequent eTariff filings.
 You should not re-register your company again.
 If you do not know if your company has already been registered, you can search the Commission posted list of registered companies.